 - You can choose to ignore attributes in input datasets and not map them to any unified attributes.

-To create a schema, also known as the unified schema, for the unified dataset, you can:
+To create a unified schema, for the unified dataset, you can:

 - Design a set of unified attributes ahead of time and add them to the unified schema manually.
 You can then map attributes from the input datasets to these unified attributes.